Download and installation

 HexaChord.jar to run it.
 You might need to install Java first if it is not installed yet on your computer.

-HexaChord is a computer-aided music analysis/composition software based on spatial representations of musical pitches inspired by the Tonnetz.
+HexaChord is a computer-aided music analysis/composition software based on spatial representations of musical pitches generalizing the Tonnetz.
 Chord spaces related to a T/I class grouping 3-note chords in diatonic and chromatic scales are displayed as infinite 2D triangular tessellations.
 HexaChord also includes other representation spaces as the chromatic and fifths circles and a voice-leading intervallic content space.

 - Input musical content from any MIDI file or streamed from a connected MIDI device (typically a MIDI keyboard)

 - Visualize musical content in different generalized Tonnetze with real time audio playback

 - Compare the compactness of the trajectories representing a MIDI stream within different space

 - Transform MIDI streams by applying spatial transformations on trajectories (translation, rotation, change of the support space)

 - Output transformed streams as MIDI files, analysis diagrams as PNG files.

 When HexaChord starts you'll be asked to load a MIDI file.
 You can choose either one of the example files accompanying the software, or any MIDI file on your disk.
 Note that you have to load a default file even if you want to use the software to stream MIDI from an external device.
 In this case loading any random MIDI file will do the job.